 A few weeks ago Facebook’s co-founder and chief executive Mark Zuckerberg announced a new project called Internet.org to further extend internet access to developing countries and reduce poverty.
 This new endeavor is in collaboration with other tech giants and aims to reduce the cost of delivering basic internet services, particularly in the developing world.
 In doing so, the initiative hopes to bring internet access to all, which would expand the poor’s interaction with technology from using mobile phones just for SMS and Voice to using mobile phones and other devices to access the internet.

-Only 2.7 billion people – a little over one third of the world’s population – currently have internet access.
-The partnering companies – Facebook, Ericsson, MediaTek, Nokia, Opera, Qualcomm and Samsung – hope to bring the internet to the remaining 4.5 billion people around the world who are living in poverty, don’t have internet access, and use the mobile phone almost exclusively via SMS and Voice to access information.
+Only 2.7 billion people – a little over one-third of the world’s population – currently have internet access.
+The partnering companies – Facebook, Ericsson, MediaTek, Nokia, Opera, Qualcomm, and Samsung – hope to bring the internet to the remaining 4.5 billion people around the world who are living in poverty, don’t have internet access, and use mobile phone almost exclusively via SMS and Voice to access information.
 The consortium also seeks to bring more partners from the government sectors, NGOs as well as academics.